The aim of Youth Justice Services is to work with young people who offend and their families to create safer homes and communities.

 If you are an applicant outside Australia, refer to our International Recruitment page.

-You must have a current Working with Children check or be able to successfully apply for one to be eligible for appointment as a youth justice officer (this check is undertaken in the first week of training).
+You must have a current Working with Children check (WWC) or be able to successfully apply for one to be eligible for appointment as a Youth Justice Officer.

 To be eligible for appointment, you'll need to successfully complete all of the following assessments: